Dangko/ego-planner-for-ground-robot/README.md

 ## Simulation environment

 The simulation environment uses the open source simulation environment of the CMU Robotics Institute.
-The meshes files in the simulation environment have been configured, and users just need to install he relevant libraries.
+The meshes files in the simulation environment have been configured, and users just need to install the relevant libraries.

+The environment have two versions for ros-melodic and ros-noetic.
+The package in this project is for ros-melodic.

 [CMU-environment](https://www.cmu-exploration.com/)